scttgs0/starraiders/README.md

           0) with other PLAYERs.
 Used values are:
               $00 -> No collision
             > $00 -> PLAYER3 has collided with another PLAYER space object.
 See
-                     subroutine COLLISION ($AF3D) for details which PLAYER has been hit by PLAYER3.
+                     subroutine Collision ($AF3D) for details which PLAYER has been hit by PLAYER3.

  $83      PL4HIT